novojuice/AO-Tips/README.md

 If you are leasing most of your aircraft, consider maximising their hours in the air to distribute the cost of leasing over more flights.

 ### Scheduling New Routes
-When scheduling a new route, a list of airports from external sources, such as the Wikipedia page [here](https://en.wikipedia.org/wiki/List_of_busiest_airports_by_passenger_traffic), can be helpful as a starting point.
+When scheduling a new route, a list of airports from external sources, such as the Wikipedia page [here](https://en.wikipedia.org/wiki/List_of_busiest_airports_by_passenger_traffic) and [here](https://en.wikipedia.org/wiki/Category:Lists_of_busiest_airports), can be helpful as a starting point.
 However, always verify the demand of the sector in-game, as the simulation is not a perfect reflection of reality.
 Note that some international airports are marked as domestic in-game.
 Some sectors may have surprisingly high demand, so look out for them and capitalise on them.
 (Look at ORD-BOS for a taste of what you might be able to find!)

 ## Already Turning a Profit?